Profitability Ratios

 Example:

 Quite luckily, the owner sold the merchandise for 500,000 with an expected boom in the profit account.
-However, in a short span of time, 50,000 worth of inventory was sent back by the customers which are being refunded now.
+However, in a short span of time, 50,000 worth of inventory was sent back by the customers which is being refunded now.

 .78 = 450,000 – 100,000/ 500,000 – 50,000

 We’ve assumed the ratio of 78 percent as per the apparel market and the rest of the figures are mentioned in the example.
-The equation subtracts revenue through cost of goods sold and the answer is divided by revenue again to achieve ‘Gross Profit Margin’.
+The equation subtracts revenue through the cost of goods sold and the answer is divided by revenue again to achieve ‘Gross Profit Margin’.